 Preparing for the Biopsy

-• If you take aspirin or blood thinners on an everyday basis, you must stop taking it for three days before your exam
+- If you take aspirin or blood thinners on an everyday basis, you must stop taking it for five days before your exam

-• In addition, if you take blood thinners, you will need to arrive one hour before your exam to have blood work done in the Outpatient Center - Neighbor Health lab which is on the first floor of Building #1.
+- In addition, if you take blood thinners, you will need to arrive 1 ½ hour before your exam to have blood work done in the Meadows Landing Outpatient Center Lab- which is within our suite.
 You must have a prescription from your doctor for this lab work.
 Please take the doctor’s slip with you to the lab

 Is the procedure painful?